 Rovio Entertainment Corp.: Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

-Rovio Entertainment Corporation: Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

-Rovio Entertainment Corporation (the "Company") has received a notification pursuant to Chapter 9, Section 5 of the Securities Markets Act from Brilliant Problems Oy.
-According to the notification, the holding of Brilliant Problems Oy in the Company's shares and votes decreased below the 5% threshold on August 17, 2023.
+Rovio Entertainment Corporation (the "Company") has received a notification pursuant to Chapter 9, Section 5 of the Securities Markets Act from MOOR Holding AB.
+According to the notification, the holding of MOOR Holding AB in the Company's shares and votes decreased below the 5% threshold on August 17, 2023.

 |% of shares and voting rights